Rear facing child car seats

 Compare the scores for all the child car seats we've tested in our child car seats reviews.

-Extended rear-facing car seats will keep your little once facing backwards until they’re around four-years old, and their bodies are a bit stronger.
+Extended rear-facing car seats will keep your baby facing backwards until they are around four years old, and their bodies are a bit stronger.
+There are car seats available that will let you keep your child rearward-facing for much longer, though.

-We recommend keeping your baby rearward-facing for as long as possible, in an infant carrier up until they are 15 months old, they reach the weight limit for the car seat, or the crown of their head is above the top of the seat – which means it won’t be as protected in a crash.
+We recommend keeping your baby rearward-facing for as long as possible.
+Keep him or her in a baby car seat up until at least 15 months old, reach the weight limit for the car seat, or the crown of your baby's head is above the top of the seat – which means it won’t be as protected in a crash.

-One of the benefits of an extended rear-facing car seat is that it will last you up until your child reaches around four years of age, or until around they’re 105cm tall for i-Size seats.
+One of the benefits of an extended rear-facing car seat is that it will last you up until your child reaches 18kg, or until around they’re 105cm tall for i-Size seats, both of which are around four years of age.
 This means you don’t have to buy another car seat for a while, and will get maximum value from your initial purchase.

-i-Size child car seats - get the lowdown on the latest car seat regulations.
+i-Size child car seats - get the lowdown on the latest R129 car-seat regulations.

 Best Buy car seats

 Choosing a Which?
-Best Buy gives you the assurance that a car seat is fairly easy to install, so there is less chance of doing this incorrectly.
-We also provide star ratings for ‘Fitting in car’ and ‘Avoiding incorrect use’ for all of the car seats that we've tested in our car seat reviews, so check these out for all the car seats you are interested in.
+Best Buy gives you the assurance that a car seat is intuitive to install, so there is less risk of doing it incorrectly.
+For all the seats we test, we also provide star ratings for fitting the car seat in a car and avoiding incorrect use, so check these out for the models you’re interested in.

 Get your seat fitted

-Which? child car seat experts have found that it isn’t automatically the case that a rear-facing car seat is the safest option.
+Which? child car seat experts have found that it isn’t automatically the case that a rear-facing car seat is the safest option, but there will be important reasons why, so check out our reviews before you head to the shops.